afreenalam198/JavaScript30_Projects/Drum Kit/README.md

 ## Technologies Used

-Technologies used in this project are HTML, CSS and vanilla Javascript
+Technologies used in this project are HTML, CSS and vanilla JavaScript

 ## Link